hubverse-org/hubEnsemblesManuscript/README.md

 This repository contains the data and code for our paper:

 > Li Shandross, Emily Howerton, Lucie Contamin, Harry Hochheiser, Anna
-> Krystalli, Consortium of Infectious Disease Mdodeling Hubs, Nicholas
+> Krystalli, Consortium of Infectious Disease Modeling Hubs, Nicholas G.
-> G. Reich, Evan L. Ray (in prep). *`hubEnsembles`: Ensembling Methods
+> Reich, Evan L. Ray (in prep). *`hubEnsembles`: Ensembling Methods in
-> in R*.
+> R*.

 ### How to cite

 Please cite this compendium as:

 > Li Shandross, Emily Howerton, Lucie Contamin, Harry Hochheiser, Anna
-> Krystalli, Consortium of Infectious Disease Mdodeling Hubs, Nicholas
+> Krystalli, Consortium of Infectious Disease Modeling Hubs, Nicholas G.
-> G. Reich, Evan L. Ray (in prep). *Compendium of R code and data for
+> Reich, Evan L. Ray (in prep). *Compendium of R code and data for
 > `hubEnsembles`: Ensembling Methods in R*.
 Accessed 12 Apr 2024.
 Online
 > at <https://doi.org/xxx/xxx>